Goldfish Care Guide

 Not sure what variety of goldfish you have?
 Find out more in our guide to types of goldfish.

 We’ve talked about the most important piece of goldfish equipment – your tank – but there are a few other items that you’ll need to care for goldfish properly.
+Browse important pieces of equipment below or check out our list of essential goldfish-keeping kit.

 To keep your tank water clean